fatmake/art/README.md

 # Art Gallery

-An art gallery app where the user can view many Artists And Thier Artworks,The admin can edit,delete and add an artist or an an artwork
+An art gallery app where the user can view many artists and thier artworks,The admin can edit,delete and add artists or artworks

 # Used Environments